-The definition of a short term or current asset is cash and other assets that will turn to cash or will be used up or consumed within one year of the balance sheet date.
-If a company's operating cycle is longer than one year, the definition allows for assets turning to cash, used up, or consumed during the operating cycle to be reported as a current asset.
+For most industries, a company's current assets are defined as cash and other assets that will turn to cash or will be used up or consumed within one year of the balance sheet date.
+If a company is in an industry where the operating cycle is longer than one year, the company's current assets are cash and assets that will be converted to cash or be used up/consumed during the operating cycle.

 Assume that on December 1, a newly formed company pays $600 for insurance coverage for the six months ending on June 1.
 As of December 31, the company will report Insurance Expense of $100 and its current asset Prepaid Insurance will report $500.
 The prepaid amount informs the readers of the December 31 balance sheet that the company will not have to pay $500 in cash for insurance during the next five months.